 Making recordings of lectures are nothing new, but during the coronavirus it is necessary.
 Think of how helpful it will be if students can actually hear a familiar voice or see their teacher explaining course content – this works great for subjects with calculations (like maths or accounting).

 #6 Create chat groups for Q&As

 Education happens when we learn from each other.
 So where students would normally ask questions in class, they can’t right now.
 So move that Q&A to a chat forum online.
 The teacher can ask a question to start the discussion and encourage students to participate by answering and asking questions of their own.

 The biggest problem during the coronavirus is maintaining a consistent flow of communication and letting students and parents know what’s changing.

 Keep in touch via email newsletter

-They can also include a separate newsletter just for the parents – with tips of how to keep a young child busy at home during coronavirus and what educational activities to do per age group.
+They can also include a separate newsletter just for the parents – with tips on how to keep a young child busy at home during the coronavirus and what educational activities to do per age group.

 How can private education businesses use email newsletters?

-Private education companies like language schools and tutoring companies can use email newsletters during coronavirus to:
+Private education companies like language schools and tutoring companies can use email newsletters during the coronavirus to: